levkk/rwf/docs/docs/index.md

 Once the server is running, you can visit the index page by pointing your browser to [http://localhost:8000](http://localhost:8000).

-Full code for this is available in GitHub in [examples/quick-start](https://github.com/levkk/rwf/tree/main/examples/quick-start).
+The full code for this is available on GitHub in [examples/quick-start](https://github.com/levkk/rwf/tree/main/examples/quick-start).

 ## Learn more